Content 1100 styling change to allow custom header

 Our ethnicity action plan

 Our broader impact We convene and collaborate with a number of external organisations to drive change in this area.
 We are represented on the BITC Race Equality Leadership Team, and Black Leaders Network.
 Our leaders are also Change the Race Ratio Ambassadors.
-As a firm, we have signed up to the BITC Race at Work Charter, as well as the Charter for Black Talent in Finance and the Professions.
+As a firm, we have signed up to the BITC Race at Work Charter, as well as the Black Talent Charter.

-KPMG won Outstanding Employer at the 2023 Investing in Ethnicity Awards 2023
+Ranked #1 in the Top 10 Outstanding Employer in the Investing in Ethnicity Matrix 2023

-Accountable leaders A number of our leaders have been recognised externally for their role in supporting and championing ethnic minority inclusion.
-Our Chair Bina Mehta was listed in the Empower Hall of Fame and Richard Iferenta, Vice Chair, and sponsor of KPMG’s African and Caribbean Network, was listed in the 2023 EMpower Top 100 Ethnic Minority Executive Role Models and our Chief Executive Jon Holt, was recognised in the 2023 advocates list.
-Richard Iferenta was also listed in the Black Powerlist 2023, and Dinah Cobbinah, (FCCA) Partner FS Intelligent Process Transformation, won Senior Leader of the Year for the Professional Services at the 2023 Black British Business Awards.
-Our senior leaders, including our Chief Executive and Chair, take the time to speak to our networks to better understand the challenges faced by our ethnic minority colleagues.
+Accountable leaders Our leaders have been recognised externally for their role in supporting and championing Ethnic minorities.
+In 2024 Richard Iferenta, Vice Chair and sponsor of KPMG’s African and Caribbean Network, and Inderpal Dhami, Partner and sponsor of our Sikh Network, were listed in the EMpower Top 100 Ethnic Minority Executive Role Models; Our Group Chief Executive and UK Senior Partner, Jon Holt, was recognised in the advocates list, while Ugochi Onwuanibe was recognised in the Top 100 Future Leaders list.
+In 2023, our Chair Bina Mehta was listed in the EMpower Hall of Fame.
+Richard Iferenta and John McCalla-Leacy were listed in the Black Powerlist 2023, and Dinah Cobbinah, (FCCA) Partner FS Intelligent Process Transformation, won Senior Leader of the Year and Harold Memela Senior Manager – Transformation & Change, won rising star in the Professional Services categories at the 2023 Black British Business Awards.
+Our senior leaders, including our Group Chief Executive and Chair, take the time to speak to our networks to better understand the challenges faced by our ethnic minority colleagues.

 In 2022 we launched our 15th employee network, the South Asian Network, which aims to support and celebrate the rich heritage and cultural diversity of our South Asian colleagues.
 The network provides a discussion platform that aims to raise awareness of the challenges its members face, celebrate key milestones throughout the year through engaging events, and provide personal and professional development support.